spozi/svgpm/README.md

 In order to build this program, please install shark machine learning library version 3 into your system https://github.com/Shark-ML/Shark/tree/3.1.1.

-This program has been sucessfully build and run on WSL2 Ubuntu 20.04 Based Distro.
+This program has been sucessfully built and run on WSL2 Ubuntu 20.04 Based Distro.

 In order to run the program (once it has been built):
         go to /build/app